How Long Does It Take to Prepare for a System Design Interview?

 The format of a System Design interview

-Open-ended problem statement (e.g., How would you design Instagram?)
+Open-ended problem statement (e.g., “Design Instagram”).

-Design discussion, progressing from high-level to detailed components.
+Design discussion (progressing from high-level to detailed components).

 What to prepare for

-Distributed systems concepts and design patterns
+Distributed systems concepts and design patterns.

-System components such as load balancers, caches, and databases
+Components like load balancers, caches, and databases.

-Mock interviews to build fluency and confidence
+Mock interviews to build fluency.

-Company research, including technology stacks and engineering culture
+Company research (tech stacks and engineering culture).

 How long to prepare

-An 8-week example plan is illustrated below:
+An 8-week example plan is shown below:

 Individual circumstances